Williams Lake Community Health Profile

 Drug-induced deaths: Deaths due to drug-induced causes.
 This category of deaths excludes unintentional injuries, homicides, and other causes that could be indirectly related to drug use.
 Deaths directly due to alcohol are also excluded.

 Incidence: The number of people newly diagnosed with a disease in a population during a specific time period is called the incidence.
-Incidence is often presented as a rate – the number of people who get sick per 1,000 people.
+Incidence is often presented as a rate, such as the number of people who get sick per 1,000 people.

 Infant mortality rate: Infant mortality rate is the number of deaths among children less than one year of age per 1,000 live births.

-Injury Hospitalization: Acute care hospitalization due to the first occurrence of injury resulting from the transfer of energy (excluding poisoning and other non-traumatic injuries).
+Injury hospitalization: Acute care hospitalization due to the first occurrence of injury resulting from the transfer of external energy to the body (excluding poisoning and other non-traumatic injuries).
 Poisoning, adverse effects of drugs/medicine, choking, late effects and several other conditions are excluded.
 Newborns are also excluded.

-New Immigrant: 'Immigrant' refers to a person who is or has ever been a landed immigrant or permanent resident in Canada.
-In the BC Community Health Profiles 'new immigrants' are individuals who, at the time of the National Household Survey (2011), had immigrated to Canada within the past five years (2006 to 2011).
+New immigrant: 'Immigrant' refers to a person who is or has ever been a landed immigrant or permanent resident in Canada.
+In the BC Community Health Profiles 'new immigrants' are individuals who, at the time of the Canadian Census 2016 (May 10th), had immigrated to Canada within the past five years.

 Prevalence: The total number of people with a disease in a population during a specific time period is called the prevalence.
 Prevalence differs from incidence in that it includes people who have been living with the disease for many years.
 (Incidence only includes people newly diagnosed with a disease in a given time period.)
 Prevalence is often presented as a rate - the number of people living with a disease per 100 people.